What May be Missing When Your Reader Struggles?

 When a student struggles with reading, extra help typically focuses on sounding out words and spelling rules.
-Unfortunately, after months of hard work and frustration, many students continue to struggle with grade level text.
+Unfortunately, after months of hard work and frustration, many students continue to struggle with year-level text.

-Perhaps they can sound out words but it is slow and labored.
+Perhaps they can sound out words, but it is slow and laboured.
 They may take so long to sound out the word that they miss the meaning of the text altogether.
 Or, they may substitute words when reading a paragraph.
 For example, they may read ‘production’ instead of ‘perfection.’

-For many individuals, even those who have received extensive reading instruction, recognizing common words remains difficult.
+For many individuals, even those who have received extensive reading instruction, recognising common words remains difficult.
 They may attempt to use phonics strategies for most words—such as reading /pee/ /oh/ /plee/ for the word ‘people.’
-When they finally conquer a word, they might not recognize that same word when they encounter it in the next paragraph.
+When they finally conquer a word, they might not recognise that same word when they encounter it in the next paragraph.

 What is the missing connection for these students?

 An important aspect of reading and spelling is symbol imagery, which is the foundation of oral (phonological) and written (orthographic) language processing.
 Symbol imagery is the ability to create mental representations (imagery) for the sounds and letters (symbols) within the words.
 This connection of imagery and language is necessary for sounding out new words, as well as quickly recognising letters and common words.

 Students who read fluently, and are able to self-correct their errors, have strong symbol imagery.